 Physical health changes are typically one of the first signs that things may be emotionally off-balance.
 For example, the physical symptoms of stress, anxiety, and depression are often confused with other health-related concerns:

 - Digestive issues such as nausea, heartburn, constipation, and stomach aches

 - Body aches and pains including headaches, migraines and back pain

 - Feeling weak or tired; fatigued

-Next, you might notice significant changes in your child or teen’s behavior:
+Next, you might notice significant changes in your teen’s behavior:

 - Lack of motivation for school

 - Loss of interest in friends or favorite activities

 - Change in eating habits or weight (i.e., not eating or overeating)